 PlusPlus invests in agricultural entrepreneurs in Africa, Asia and Latin America.
-We are active in countries where Solidaridad, Cordaid or Truvalu work.
-In many countries we have an office and an extensive local network.
+We are active in countries where our partners Solidaridad, Cordaid or Truvalu work.
+In many countries they have local offices and an extensive local network.
 We are therefore well informed about the local market and developments.
 View our project page for all countries where PlusPlus is active.

 What distinguishes PlusPlus from other similar ventures?

 PlusPlus is the European crowdfunding platform that invests directly in entrepreneurs in the agricultural sector and food value chain in developing countries.
 The companies are too large to qualify for micro-credit and too small to meet the high demands of banks.
 PlusPlus provides a solution for affordable financing through crowdfunding for this group of companies.

 What does the PlusPlus business model look like?

 To enable investments through the PlusPlus platform, bonds are issued to the crowd.
 The investor who issues the bonds is called the "issuer".
 These are entrepreneurs in the agricultural sector and food chain in developing countries who therefore directly raise capital as an issuer via the PlusPlus platform.

 The bonds issued are kept by Lendahand, the owner of PlusPlus, in a so-called collective deposit.
 These pieces qualify as financial instruments, are kept in accordance with the Securities Book-Entry Transfer Act, are separated from the assets of PlusPlus and Lendahand and are therefore protected.
 The issued bonds are always excluded from a possible bankruptcy of PlusPlus or Lendahand.

 What is PlusPlus' remuneration policy?